 Although Drupal also supports MS SQL Server and MongoDB, it is highly recommended to use MySQL.
-The reason for this is that Drupal itself operated on MySQL database server and thus configuration becomes easy.
+This is because Drupal itself operated on the MySQL database server, and thus configuration becomes easy.
 Any other server requires additional database configuration.
-So, if you are a beginner to Drupal, it is advised to get a hold of Drupal on MySQL before experimenting with other databases.
+So, if you are a beginner at Drupal, it is advised to get a hold of Drupal on MySQL before experimenting with other databases.

 - Apache 2+ (highly recommended)

 - PHP built-in web server (recommended for development only)